Iasam-KKK/tiltrotor-vtol-drone/README.md

 The fixed lift rotor is emitted as a `fixed` joint, so it correctly never appears in this data — and all 3 rotors are confirmed spinning.

 ⚠️ These numbers were re-measured after the airframe changed.
-An earlier revision with a *tilting* tail rotor was verified separately; those results are not carried forward here, because a different rotor layout, tail and mass distribution is a different aircraft.

 ---